lzim/teampsd/resources/training_guides/github/github_draft.md

 We :heart: GitHub for sharing the same commitment and values in having a free and open science workflow.

+## Standard Operating Procedure (SOP)
+Before beginning to contribute to TeamPSD's workflow, ensure that you read through our [Standard Operating Procedures (SOP)](https://github.com/lzim/teampsd/wiki/TeamPSD-Policy-&-Procedure-SOP) to understand our rules and policies and orient to our team using GitHub.

 ## GitHub Repositories

 ### Non-VA Repositories